1edv/evolution/README.md

 To exit the python shell and the docker container, simply press ```Ctrl+D``` twice.

 ## Data
-All data and trained models used in the manuscript can be downloaded here 👇
+Download all data and models used in the manuscript here 👇
 <p align = 'center'>
 <a href='https://zenodo.org/record/4436477#.X_8V-hNKgUF'><img align="center" src="https://img.icons8.com/nolan/96/database.png"/></a>